 We are not a slaughter free dairy and we do not pretend to be.
-For people who are interested in slaughter free dairy we recommend ahimsa milk.
+For people who are interested in slaughter free dairy we recommend Ahimsa.
 Eventually the cows and the bull calves will enter the food chain for meat.

 At the moment we have 125 cows with a view to increase that to around 135.
+We have a closed herd, which means the only cows that come into the herd are those that have been born on the farm, and the main reason for this approach is disease prevention.
+It has protected us from many of the infectious diseases that are endemic in the national herd, but means it takes much longer to expand the herd size.
 Our cows are a three-way cross - Swedish Red, Holstein and Montbeliard.
-We keep the cows in two groups, one calving in November and the other calving in March, give-or-take a couple of weeks respectively.
+We keep the cows in two groups, one calving in November and the other calving in April, give-or-take a couple of weeks respectively.
 We don’t deliberately aim to extend the lactation beyond a year but the calf suckling does tend to delay oestrus a bit, meaning that some cows can slip from one group back to the other.
 As the cows are cross-bred, they have a fairly flat lactation curve – they don’t peak very high, like Holsteins, but again don’t fall off quickly – so they usually milk on for 15/16 months quite happily.

 The parlour is an auto-tandem that gives each cow an individual cubicle when being milked, which greatly reduces stress and allows the cow to milk and eat her ration in her own time.
 Each cow is treated as an individual and is able to see what is going on around her in the parlour.
 In addition the milking machine is applied from in front of the cows' legs rather than from behind, as happens in most parlours, which is a more natural approach (similar to that of the calf).
 In total we get around two thirds of the volume of milk we were getting before we introduced our cow with calf system.
 The volume of milk from the cows varies depending on what age the calves are and also on the individual cow.

 At aged 5-6 months the calves are weaned and the male and female calves separated, as at this point they are becoming sexually mature.
 The females will go on to join our herd.
 The male calves will stay on our farm and be reared for beef.
-We are an organic, free range and cereal free farm so they all stay on grass.
-We sell about half of the young cattle intended for beef at between 8-10 months for ruby veal.
+We are an organic, free range and certified pasture for life farm so they all stay on grass.
+We sell about half of the young cattle intended for beef at around 10 months for ruby veal.
 The point at which we sell them is determined by their weight rather than their age.
-Generally speaking the male calves are 350-400kg at around 6 months old - almost fully grown.
-They grow around twice as fast as our calves did before we moved to this system.
-We also leave the bull calves intact, in other words we don't castrate them.
+Generally speaking the male calves are 350-400kg at around 6 months old - almost fully grown, and they grow around twice as fast as our calves did before we moved to this system.

 We take the bull calves to our local abbatoir, and we are lucky to have one relatively close to us which minimises stress and transport.
-The meat from these bull calves will head south to go to retailers who are particularly interested in supporting sustainable and ethical meat production, for example, retailers like Farmdrop and The Butchery.
+The meat will head south to go to retailers who are particularly interested in supporting sustainable and ethical meat production, such as The Green Butcher.